Amanarun2907/mlproject/README.md

 .venv\Scripts\activate

+## Step 3 : Creating a  README.md file where you can write your discription and important point regarding the project .

-## Step 2 : Create github repository and add a relation of github with local machine. and also make a README.md file in it.
+## Step 4 : Create github repository and add a relation of github with local machine. and also make a README.md file in it.

-## Step 3 : Make a .gitignore file in the github repository itself .
+## Step 5  : Make a .gitignore file in the github repository itself .  .gitignore file is created by github platform and use git pull command

 ## Step 3 : Make a requirements.txt file in the root directory.

+pip install -r requirements.txt

-## Step 4 : Make a setup.py file in the root directory.
+## Step 4 : Make a setup.py file in the root directory. https://pypy.org/ .
+With the help of setup.py i will able to build  my ml application  as a package  and even deploy in pypy .

 ## Step 5 : Make a src folder in the root directory and create an __init__.py file inside that folder.